.contact – gTLD (Generic Top-Level Domain)

 Here are the new discussions that caught my eye in the domain community today:

-RecruitDrivers.com sold for $18,000 – That’s not a bad domain name sales report for a fourteen-letter, two-word, generic, .com domain for a five-figures.
+BourbonRoomHollywood.com sold for $18,750 – That’s not a bad looking domain name sales report for a 20-Letter, three-word, long-tail .com domain for five-figures.
 Do you think it should have sold for more or less than what it sold for?

 Comments (2)